 - The Miami Jewish Home and Hospital for the Aged

 - Camillus House

 - The Jackson Health System Care-a-Van (CAV) program

 - Colgate Mobile Dental Van

 - Jessie Trice Community Health Center

 - Citrus Health Network

 Hialeah Dental Center program faculty have served as South Florida District Dental Association’s local coordinator for the national “Give Kids a Smile” dental access day since the inception of the program in 2002.

 In 2004 and again in 2009, Florida Dental Association and Project Dentists Care, Inc. recognized our faculty with the Distinguished Service Award.
 The award acknowledges volunteer dental efforts and commitment to the dental profession and to helping Florida’s underserved population.

-The Hialeah Dental Clinic is fully accredited by the Commission on Dental Accreditation with the next site visit scheduled in June 2011.
-The AEGD program received Commission on Dental Accreditation approval to embark on a 2-Year Advanced Education in General Dentistry Program for International Dentists which began on May 10, 2010.
-Twelve residents accepted positions for this unique and innovative program; the second class is slated to begin in May 2011.
+The Hialeah Dental Clinic is fully accredited by the Commission on Dental Accreditation.
+The AEGD program received Commission on Dental Accreditation approval to embark on a 2-Year Advanced Education in General Dentistry Program for International Dentists which began in 2010.